Rachel-96/BOTSv3-Incident-Analysis-and-Presentation/README.md

 The investigation focuses on BOTSv3 300-level guided questions.

-The environment emulates an enterprise SOC with endpoint, email, and authentication telemetry.
+The environment emulates an enterprise SOC with endpoint, email, and authentication of telemetry.

 SOC ROLES & INCIDENT HANDLING REFLECTION